Immigrant Legal Assistance

 Volunteers can sign up to help for one day at a project clinic or agree to a longer term commitment to take a case.

-Non-attorneys who speak a second language can register to receive training on how to Interpret for Pro Bono Legal Services.
+Non-attorneys who speak a second language can register to receive training on how to Working as an Interpreter-Attorney Team.
 There is a special need for individuals who are fluent in Spanish.

 Attorneys licensed to practice in any state can choose from several opportunities below involving family law and/or immigration law.
 Training, malpractice insurance, mentorship, interpreters, and other case supports are provided.